soraplex/ltca-frontend/README.md

-# ⚠️ Note: This repo is a re-upload of workbooks 1-9 condensed into one repo rather then separate folders
+# ⚠️ Note: This repo is a re-upload of workbooks 1-9 condensed into one repo rather than separate folders

 ### workbook 1 - HTML, CSS, Bootstrap